michaeltlombardi/mikeywrites.fyi/content/blog/on-git-practices.md

 > if you're reading this post, you're familiar with such terminology.
 If you're not, you can
 > always reach out to me.
 If you need help understanding how to use git or get stuck on anything
 > related to the guidance I'm writing here, I'm genuinely happy to help you.

->
-> If you're reaching out to yell at me, do that on twitter, where I'll probably ignore it because
-> I don't have the energy to fight online over this stuff as much as I used to.
+If you're reaching out to yell at me, do that on twitter, where I'll probably ignore it because I don't have the energy to fight online over this stuff as much as I used to.
+Otherwise, if you're reaching out to have a conversation or report a goof I've made in this post, _please_ see footnote [^0].

 ## Always work from a branch on a fork